-Prerequisites: Current Ohio EMT Certification; satisfy admission requirements
+Prerequisites: Current Ohio EMT Certification and program director approval

 EMS107 Anatomy and Physiology for Paramedicine 3 Credits

 This course introduces the student to the structure and function of the human body.
 The course is desgned to provide an understanding of anatomy and physiology as abasis for the relationship to pathophysiology which will be studied extenstively throughout the paramedic student's education.